Configuring Frontegg as OIDC IDP for 3rd party services

 Finding my client ID

 Each environment in Frontegg has its own client ID.
-To get your environment client ID to navigate to the environment settings and
+To obtain your environment client ID and secret, navigate to Environments ➜ [NAME OF ENVIRONMENT] ➜ Env settings ➜ General ➜ General Settings.

-After running the flow on your 3rd party client and getting the Frontegg id_token the JWT should be validated with the jwks and result in a valid user
+After running the flow on your 3rd party client and obtaining your Frontegg id_token, the JWT should be validated with a jwks and result in a valid user response.